demwil1993/Python_Custom_Packages/README.md

     - `cat_col`: String: The name of the categorical column.
     - `num_col`: String: The name of the numerical column.
     - `bar_color`: String: The color palette for the bars.

+### Interactive Visualization Charts using Plotly library

+- **`treemap(self, cat_col, num_col, color_scale)`**

+  - Description: This method generates an interactive treemap visualization based on categorical and numerical data..

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col`: String: The name of the numerical column.
+    - `color_scale`: String: The color palette for the treemap bars.

+- **`percentage_pie_chart(self, cat_col, num_col, bar_col)`**

+  - Description: This method generates an interactive pie chart visualization representing the percentage distribution of numerical data across categories in a categorical column.

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col`: String: The name of the numerical column.
+    - `bar_col`: String: The name of the color palette to be used for the pie chart slices.

+- **`interactive_bar_chart(self, cat_col, num_col, bar_col)`**

+  - Description: This method generates an interactive bar chart visualization depicting the average numerical values across categories in a categorical column.

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col`: String: The name of the numerical column.
+    - `bar_col`: String: The name of the color palette to be used for the bar chart bars.

+- **`polar_line_chart(self, cat_col, num_col, bar_col)`**

+  - Description: This method generates an interactive polar line chart visualization illustrating the average numerical values across categories in a categorical column.

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col`: String: The name of the numerical column.
+    - `bar_col`: String: The name of the color palette to be used for the line chart.

+- **`circular_bubble_chart(self, cat_col, num_col, bar_col)`**

+  - Description: This method generates an interactive circular bubble chart visualization representing the average numerical values across categories in a categorical column.

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col`: String: The name of the numerical column.
+    - `bar_col`: String: The name of the color palette to be used for the bubble chart.

+### Multi-graph subplots

+- **`regression_subplots(self, cat_col, num_col1, num_col2, sub_1, sub_2)`**

+  - Description: This method creates subplots of regression plots based on categorical and numerical data.
+It takes two numerical columns (`num_col1` and `num_col2`) and a categorical column (`cat_col`) as input and generates subplots where each subplot corresponds to a unique category in the categorical column.
+Each subplot contains a scatter plot with a regression line representing the relationship between the two numerical columns for the specific category.
+Annotations indicating the category name and the correlation coefficient are added to each subplot.

+  - Parameter(s):
+    - `cat_col`: String: The name of the categorical column.
+    - `num_col1`: String: The name of the first numerical column.
+    - `num_col2`: String: The name of the second numerical column.
+    - `sub_1`: Integer: The number of rows in the subplot grid.
+    - `sub_2`: Integer: The number of columns in the subplot grid.